Easy Campfire Food Your Family Will Love

 Sausage, Peppers, and Onions

-These are great on a bun or as is.
+These are great on a bun or as a stand-alone.
 However you choose to serve them, sausage, peppers, and onions make a filling end to a day spent enjoying all nature has to offer.
+There are so many ways to make these!
+The handy dandy skillet again, a tinfoil packet, kabobs, or whole on a grate are a few ways we’ve tried it.

 Red Beans and Rice

 Vegetarians and carnivores alike will love this red beans and rice recipe.
 It’s a lot easier to make than you think!
-Pro tip: bring your spices pre-mixed in a Ziploc bag or Tic Tac box.
+This one needs the Dutch oven again!

-Hot dogs are pretty traditional and sometimes we still want them.
-Now, we have a better way to make them!
-And we get to add the carbs my family needs for an active camping trip with potatoes.
+Hotdogs are pretty traditional food for campfires.
+We’ve already talked about hotdogs and skewers… Now, we have a better way to make them!
+And we get to add extra carbs the family needs for an active camping trip with potatoes.

 Campfire Food: Dessert

 A twist on S’mores, these campfire cones that are a lot less messy and, we think, a lot more fun to eat.
-Just make sure you have a safe way to carry in your waffle cones without breaking them.
+Just make sure you have a safe way to pack your waffle cones without breaking them.

 What other great campfire food meals does your family love?
 We’re definitely making some of these campfire recipes part of our summer tradition!
 Camping is so much fun and a great bonding experience.
 If you are new to it and need some tips check out our quick camping tips.
-Also if you are shopping for your camping gear, we find that OurWares.com is a great place to compare camping gear.
+Also if you are shopping for your camping gear, we recommend OurWares.com as a great place to compare camping gear.

 </div